dcastro/JSendWebApi/README.md

 ## Return Types

-The return value of a `JSendApIController` action is converted to a HTTP response as follows:
+The return value of a `JSendApiController` action is converted to a HTTP response as follows:

 ### Void actions